 During my presentation at the Amadeus Rail Forum 2015, I used a lot of examples from SNCF to illustrate how a rail company can benefit from the collaborative economy:

 - A partnership with Zipcar, developing its own carpooling application,

 - Rethinking what to do with empty spaces in stations,

 - Or using open data and APIs to foster open innovation processes.

 Some of these ideas were born due to the work that OuiShare - the global network of collaborative economy experts, has been developing with SNCF since it signed up as one of its global partners.
 Together we experiment to transform their organisation by fostering a culture of collaboration and supporting meaningful projects within or outside the organisation.

-We need internal champions (catalysts, intrapreneurs, misfits) who are able to lead this change inside of big companies and turn those large gears a different direction.
+We need internal champions (catalysts, entrepreneurs, misfits) who are able to lead this change inside of big companies and turn those large gears a different direction.
 Are you the one?

 Guest Post by

-Albert Cañigueral, a Spanish-speaking world specialist of the collaborative economy, the founder of ConsumoColaborativo.com and a connector to OuiShare.
-Also a speaker at the Amadeus Rail Forum 2015.
+Albert Cañigueral, world specialist of the collaborative economy, the ConsumoColaborativo.com founder, and a connector to OuiShare.